slevithan/regex/README.md

 - *Atomized* means that the value is treated as a complete unit; it isn't related to the *atomic groups* feature.
 For example, in default context, `${foo}*` matches any number of `foo`; not just its last token.
 In character class context, subtraction and intersection operators apply to the entire atom.
 - *Sandboxed* means that the value can't change the meaning or error status of characters outside of the interpolation, and vice versa.
-- Character classes have a sub-context on the borders of ranges.
-Only one character node (e.g. `a` or `\u0061`) can be interpolated at such positions.
+- Character classes have a subcontext on the borders of ranges.
+Only one character node (ex: `a` or `\u0061`) can be interpolated at such positions.
 - Numbers (not strings) interpolated into an enclosed `\u{…}` context are converted to hexadecimal.
 - The implementation details vary for how `regex` accomplishes sandboxing and atomization, based on the details of the specific pattern.
 But the concepts should always hold up.
 </details>